 Final Best Practice – Be Objective!

+The last step in the marketing process often includes objectivity.
 Making assumptions and blanket statements at any stage of creating your plan could sink the whole ship.
 Be sure to include all company stakeholders in your process.
 Someone in sales may have a very different viewpoint than your accounting personnel.
-And it is important that your key team members are on board with the plan, feel it is achievable, and are empowered to carry it out.
+And your key team members must be on board with the plan, feel it is achievable, and are empowered to carry it out.

 In the effort to stay objective, a real best practice is to use an outside source, such as a marketing agency, to help you create your marketing plan so it is not slanted based on what you think you already know about your business and clients.
-Of course, we are happy to discuss your business with you, and the ways structured goals and a tactical plan can help you grow.
+Short-term and long-term marketing strategies require ample thought, research, and understanding of your target audience in regards to how they think, feel, and make decisions.